Shadrock/online-python-course/Web-scraping-tutorials/web-scraping-multiple-pages.md

 [<a href="a-light-in-the-attic_1000/index.html"><img alt="A Light in the Attic" class="thumbnail" src="../media/cache/2c/da/2cdad67c44b002e7ead0cc35693c0e8b.jpg"/></a>,
  <a href="a-light-in-the-attic_1000/index.html" title="A Light in the Attic">A Light in the ...</a>]
 ```
-Looks like this returns two `a` tags.
+Looks like this returns a list with two `a` tags.
 Looking at the first one, it looks like it contains an `img` while the second one contains the `title` we're looking for.
-So for each product, we want to the second `a` tag, which would be index space 1.
+So for each product, we want the second `a` tag, which would be index space 1.
 Since we're using the `select` method in beautiful soup, we can also ask for the tag to get the associated value.

 ```Python
 example.select('a')[1]['title']